abhishekworkspace/openalpr_lic/README.md

 For recognising the images
 ```
-  alpr -c -in image.jpg
+  alpr -c in image.jpg
 ```
 For recognising the Videos
 ```
-  alpr -c -in video.mp4
+  alpr -c in video.mp4
 ```
  For recognising using webcam
 ```
-  alpr -c -in webcam
+  alpr -c in webcam
 ```

 >Check out extra test files under resources folder.